ibmresilient/resilient-community-apps/fn_zia/README.md

 The function provides the following functionality.

-* An action to add a URL or list of URLs from a custom URL category in the ZIA environment.
+* An action to add a URL or list of URLs to a custom URL category in the ZIA environment.
 * A URL or list of URLs must be included in the action.
 * A custom category name and category id must be included in the action.
 * In the example workflows the category name is set from a user defined drop-down list.